M. Butterfly: Reception

 Subhash Kak describes the interplay between the 1904 Madame Butterfly and 1988 M. Butterfly saying that Gallimard "falls in love, not with a person, but an imagined stereotype.
 His Chinese lover, Song Liling, encourages this stereotype, playing the role of the Oriental woman as demure and submissive.
 Gallimard, who had thought of himself as the macho Pinkerton, husband of the beautiful and fragile Butterfly."
 KBPS described the latter as an inversion of the former: "here, it is the Occidental man who becomes the Butterfly: submissive, easily trapped, and ultimately destroyed."

-John Gross called it "a mess, intellectually speaking" but also "very well worth seeing".
+In a 1988 New York Times review, John Gross called M. Butterfly "very well worth seeing" due to its "tense emotional drama", and especially praised Wong's performance.
+However, he critized the play's attempt to draw a parallel between the main characters' relationship and international relations, with the West portrayed as the masculine aggressor and "the East as feminine victim".
+Gross stated that the play's depiction of Chinese government atrocities during the Cultural Revolution contradicts this narrative, rendering the play "a mess, intellectually speaking".